|Use your mouse

 represented a first for a Canadian woman in a singles event.
 She

-also won a medal in the 2004 Olympics in Athens, Greece before
+also won a Bronze medal in the 2004 Olympics in Athens, Greece before

 November 24, 1987.
 She is best remembered as Madame Benoit.
 This food consultant turned to TV as a medium

 to explain Canadian cuisine to her home and native land.

 She also published some 30 books to generate interest in her